ivyhungtw/expense-tracker/README.md

 # Expense Tracker

-A simple web application built with Express.js for users to track expenses.
+Expense Tracker is a simple RESTful web application built with Node.js, Express, and mongoDB for users to track daily expenses.

-This project is Live on: https://sleepy-cliffs-84117.herokuapp.com/ You can use the test account below or register an account to login.
+This project is Live on: https://sleepy-cliffs-84117.herokuapp.com/

+You can use the default accounts below or register an account to login.

 ```
 email: user1@example.com/user2@example.com